Pandora and the Flying Dutchman (1951) - full transcript

 Good woman.

-Pandora's new
+Pandora's new friend,

-had moved into a cottage in the
+into a cottage in the gardens

-question in the circle
+without question in the circle

-that revolved about pandora.
+that revolved about Pandora.

-He was a man of vast culture
+He was a man of vast culture,

-with the knowledge of
+with a knowledge of antiquities

-antiquities exceeding my own.
+exceeding my own.

-him about a difficult
+I often consulted him about a difficult

 coin or a doubtful inscription.